Reservations

 Music

 Tarlson’s Arcade circa 1960.
 The Weirs Sports Center occupied the top floor of the building.
 Entrance to the Sports Center was from the rear of the building, via a footbridge from the parking lot.
 The Weirs Sports Center was the predecessor to Funspot.
 Robert Lawton, owner of Funspot, opened his arcade on the top floor of the Tarlson building on June 30, 1952.
 It was not until the early 1970’s that Lawton moved his arcade to its present location on Route 3.
-(Notice Pinney’s Gift Shop, partly visible on the right of the photo.)
 Since 2010, the building has been the Tower Hill Tavern, which has expanded into an entertainment complex with several live music stages and bars.
+Pinney’s Gift Shop, partly visible on the right of the photo, is now the Sidecar Sports Bar.

 Tarlson’s Arcade, 1983